-Once you’ve got all of this in place, I also find it’s very helpful to have some kind of a package up where people can actually buy it.
+Once you’ve got all of this in place, I also find it very helpful to have some kind of a package up where people can buy it.

-I’ve actually got on my website, a very clear option to do sponsored videos directly up here.
-And this is where we get into pricing, how much should you charge for it.
+I got on my website a very clear option to do sponsored videos directly up here.
+This is where we get into pricing and how much you should charge for it.

 How do you set the price for your sponsored videos

-The key to set the price is to set the price at a point you are rock solid on selling and then just a tiny bit above that.
+The key to setting the price is to set the price at a point where you are rock solid on selling and then just a tiny bit above that.
 What I’ve done with my sponsored videos is I started at around $500.

 Before that I had different options.
-I did a sponsored video for $1,000, and what I’ve done recently is I’ve put my price down what’s the amount I’m excited about and an amount that’s absolutely reasonable that I feel great for selling.
+I did a sponsored video for $1,000, and what I’ve done recently is I’ve put my price down to what the amount I’m excited about and an amount that’s absolutely reasonable that I feel great about selling.

-If someone’s willing to pay $500 for video, I’m certain someone will pay $567 for video.
-And when someone pays $567, somebody else to pay a little over $600.
-Therefore, you move your price up over time so that then you’re not willing to negotiate or budge on the price either costs this much and if you don’t want it, we’re not going to work together.
+If someone’s willing to pay $500 for the video, I’m certain someone will pay $567 for the video.
+If someone pays $567, somebody else to pay a little over $600.
+So move your price up over time so that then you’re not willing to negotiate or budge on the price either costs this much and if you don’t want it, we’re not going to work together.

 Therefore this handles every different aspect of it.
-If you’re watching this anytime significantly after September 25, 2019, you can see whatever my actual prices.
+If you’re seeing this anytime significantly after September 25, 2019, you can see whatever my actual prices.

-Then what I do is I stick this video itself on the landing page to explain for any potential sponsors exactly the inside of my business and how it works.
-I have text on why to get to invest in a sponsored video, I have questions about sponsoring a video.
+So what I do is I stick this video itself on the landing page to explain to any potential sponsors exactly the inside of my business and how it works.
+I have text on why to get to invest in a sponsored video and I have questions about sponsoring a video.

 And then I have an option